 • Registered or incorporated in Singapore

-• Offer attachment positions directly related to identified Attach-and-Train PCP job occupations
+• Offer full-time attachment positions directly related to identified Attach-and-Train PCP job occupations

 • Commit to Attach-and-Train PCP training arrangements